iDempiere-micro/erpjs/libs/model/README.md

 If you are looking for a bigger example, please have a look at [iDempiere-micro/erpjs](https://github.com/iDempiere-micro/erpjs).

 ## Documentation
-The documentation is available at .
+The documentation is available at [Docs](http://htmlpreview.github.io/?https://github.com/iDempiere-micro/erpjs/blob/master/docs/index.html).

-## Running unit tests

-Run `ng test model` to execute the unit tests via [Jest](https://jestjs.io).